corda/cordapp-template-kotlin/README.md

 The `ExampleClientRPC.kt` file is a simple utility which uses the client RPC library to connect to a node and log its transaction activity.
 It will log any existing states and listen for any future states.
-To build the client use the following gradle task:
+To build the client use the following Gradle task:

-     ./gradlew runExampleClientRPC
+     ./gradlew runTemplateClientRPC

 To run the client:

 **Via IntelliJ:**

-Select the 'Run Example RPC Client' run configuration which, by default, connects to NodeA (Artemis port 10004).
+Select either the 'Run Template RPC Client - Java' or 'Run Template RPC Client - Kotlin' run configuration which, by default, connect to NodeA (Artemis port 10004).
 Click the Green Arrow to run the client.

 **Via the command line:**

-Run the following gradle task:
+Run the following Gradle task:

+     ./gradlew runTemplateClientRPC

+By default this runs the Java version - to run the Kotlin version change to the 'kotlin-source' directory and run the Gradle task:

-     ./gradlew runExampleClientRPC
+     ./gradlew runTemplateClientRPC

 ## Running the Nodes Across Multiple Machines